 Comparing the two

-When prices are this close, what decides it?
+When both prices are fixed, what decides it?

-Take a taxi if: you are traveling light, without children, arriving during normal hours, and heading to a well-known hotel.
-The walk-up taxi system works smoothly and there is nothing wrong with it.
+Take a taxi if: you are travelling light, without children, and heading to a well-known hotel.
+The walk-up booth system works smoothly, there is nothing wrong with it, and the pre-paid ticket means no surprises.

 Book a transfer if: you need a child seat, are arriving late at night, have specific vehicle requirements, or your accommodation is in a tricky-to-find location.
 Many Malta accommodations — particularly in Valletta, Birgu, and village areas — are in narrow streets where addresses can be confusing.
 A driver who has the address programmed before they leave for the airport navigates more smoothly than one hearing it for the first time at the taxi rank.

-For budget-conscious travelers arriving during the day, Bolt is worth considering.
+For budget-conscious travellers arriving during the day, it is worth checking the app against the posted zone rate.
 For late-night arrivals or anyone wanting certainty, it is not reliable enough to be your only plan.

 The Gozo question